Loved the ATMs!!!

 It finally passed as I got their approval.

-Had done discussions with the Fraud & Operating Loss people as well…they had similar concerns.
+I also held several discussions with my buddies in Fraud & Operating Loss…they, too, had similar concerns.

-I recommended that we simply do away with ALL ATMs & we could bring those pesky unauthorized ATM cash withdrawal claims down to -0-.
+I recommended that we simply do away with ALL ATMs & voila, we could bring those damned pesky unauthorized ATM cash withdrawal claims & losses down to -0-.

 Of course, every time we suffered a big loss, someone would invariably shoot me an “evil eye” memo or e-mail, but…